smplLemon/arc-01-my_mastermind/README.md

 ## Installation

 1. Install a C compiler such as GCC.
-2. Clone this repository using `git clone https://github.com/username/My-Mastermind-Project.git`.
+2. Clone this repository using `git clone https://github.com/darmanovjakhongir/arc-01-my_mastermind.git`.
-3. Navigate to the project directory using `cd My-Mastermind-Project`.
+3. Navigate to the project directory using `cd arc-01-my_mastermind`.
 4. Build the project using `make`.
-5. Run the following command to compile the program `gcc mastermind.c -o mastermind`.
+5. Run the following command to compile the program `gcc my_mastermind.c -o my_mastermind`.
-6. Now you can run the program using the following command `./mastermind`.
+6. Now you can run the program using the following command `./my_mastermind`.

 ## Usage